 Various iterations and refinements took place over the course of planning process, as leaders across the organization worked cross-functionally to align, optimize, and stresstest capital and operational expenditure levels to ensure compatibility between objectives and strike balance between price and service quality outcomes.
-These engagements produced a multi-year workforce plan which aims to ensure that Toronto investment plan.
+These engagements produced a multi-year workforce plan which aims to ensure that Toronto Hydro has the necessary capacity (headcount) and capabilities (skillsets) to execute the investment plan.

-Hydro has the necessary capacity (headcount) and capabilities (skillsets) to execute the customer engagement process (Phase 2), whereby customers provided input on seven key investment options, by indicating their preferences on whether to increase, maintain, or reduce the pace of investment, and the specific trade-offs between price and other outcomes for each area.
-The utility used the results of the Phase 2 Customer Engagement, as well as other salient information such as 2022 year-end actual data, to finalize the capital and operational plans.
-The assumptions underpinning the operational plan,
+Once a draft plan was produced that aligned with the strategic planning direction, 18 Toronto Hydro took the draft plan back to customers for feedback via a comprehensive 19 customer engagement process (Phase 2), whereby customers provided input on seven 20 key investment options, by indicating their preferences on whether to increase, maintain, 21 or reduce the pace of investment, and the specific trade-offs between price and other 22 outcomes for each area.
+The utility used the results of the Phase 2 Customer Engagement, 23 as well as other salient information such as 2022 year-end actual data, to finalize the 24 capital and operational plans.
+The assumptions underpinning the operational plan, 25 including the headcount plan, were refined alongside the capital plan, resulting in the